Polynomial Width is Sufficient for Set Representation with High-dimensional Features: Main Results

 \begin{remark} Unlike $\phi$, the form of $\rho$ cannot be explicitly specified, as it depends on the desired function $f$.
 The complexity of $\rho$ remains unexplored in this paper, which may be high in practice. \end{remark}

+\paragraph{Empirical Validation.} In Appendix~\ref{apd:exp}, we run numerical experiments to verify our argument.
+Fig. \ref{fig:exprs} demonstrates the polynomial dependence between the set size, feature dimension, and the minimal latent embedding dimension to achieve a small approximation error.
+See more details in Appendix~\ref{apd:exp}.

 \paragraph{Importance of Continuity.} We argue that the requirements of continuity on $\rho$ and $\phi$ are essential for our discussion.
-First, practical neural networks can only provably approximate continuous functions~ \cite{cybenko1989approximation, hornik1989multilayer}.
+First, practical neural networks can only provably approximate continuous functions~ \citep{cybenko1989approximation, hornik1989multilayer}.
 Moreover, set representation without such requirements can be straightforward (but likely meaningless in practice).
-This is due to the following lemma. \begin{lemma}[~\cite{gouvea2011cantor}] There exists a discontinuous bijective mapping between $\real^D$ and $\real$ if $D \ge 2$. \end{lemma} By Lemma \ref{lem:rn_biject_r}, we can define a bijective mapping $r: \real^D \rightarrow \real$ which maps the high-dimensional features to scalars, and its inverse exists.
-Then, the same proof of Theorem \ref{thm:deep_set} goes through by letting $\phi = \psi_N \circ r$ and $\rho = f \circ r^{-1} \circ \Psi_N^{-1}$.
+It is known that there exists a discontinuous bijective mapping $r: \real^D \rightarrow \real$ if $D \ge 2$.
+If we let $r$ map the high-dimensional features to scalars, then its inverse exists and the same proof of Theorem \ref{thm:deep_set} goes through, i.e. let $\phi = \psi_N \circ r$ and $\rho = f \circ r^{-1} \circ \Psi_N^{-1}$.
 However, we note both $\rho$ and $\phi$ lose continuity.

-\paragraph{Comparison with Prior Arts.} Below we highlight the significance of Theorem \ref{thm:main} in contrast to the existing literature.
+\paragraph{Comparison with Prior Results.} Below we highlight the significance of Theorem \ref{thm:main}.
 A quick overview has been listed in Table \ref{tab:comparison} for illustration.
-The lower bound in Theorem \ref{thm:main} corrects a natural misconception that the degree of freedom (i.e., $L = ND$ for multi-channel cases) is not enough for representing the embedding space.
-Fortunately, the upper bound in Theorem \ref{thm:main} shows the complexity of representing vector-valued sets is still manageable as it merely scales polynomially in $N$ and $D$.
-Compared with Zweig and Bruna's finding \cite{zweig2022exponential}, our result significantly improves this bound on $L$ from exponential to polynomial by allowing non-analytic functions to amortize the expressiveness.
-Besides, Zweig and Bruna's proof idea \cite{zweig2022exponential} is hard to be applied to the real domain, while ours are extensible to complex numbers and equivariant functions.
+The lower bound in Theorem \ref{thm:main} corrects a natural misconception that the degree of freedom (i.e., $L = ND$ for multi-channel cases) is not enough for representing the embedding space \citep{wagstaff2022universal}.
+Compared with \citeauthor{zweig2022exponential}'s finding, our result significantly improves this bound on $L$ from exponential to polynomial by allowing continuous activations that may not be complex analytic.
+Proof-wise, \citeauthor{zweig2022exponential}'s proof idea is hard to extend to the real domain, while ours applies to both real and complex domains and equivariant functions. \citet{dym2024low, amir2024neural} present significant results that $L$ can be as small as $2ND + 1$.
+However, the continuity of decoder $\rho$ is not guaranteed when the domain of $f$ is an open set.